 Sometimes called the mother of all data, on a typical month the time of this release coincides with the most volatile market action.
 Non-farm payrolls measure the payroll change of the non-farming private and public sectors.
 Since economic cycles, consumption, and consequently interest rates all depend on the employment situation of the US economy, the non-farm payrolls release is the most closely watched of all indicators.

 For the most part, most experienced traders will avoid trading the immediate aftermath of this release, due to the somewhat nutty price action that follows it.
 If you’ll forgive the expression.
-On the other hand, if the trader is satisfied that the data release strongly suggests price movement in a direction, he will use the short term fluctuations that occur as a trading opportunity by entering orders that contradict the market’s short term direction.
+On the other hand, if the trader is satisfied that the data release strongly suggests price movement in a direction, they will use the short term fluctuations that occur as a trading opportunity by entering orders that contradict the market’s short term direction.